Silver Criteria

 Come with Me

-Dog pulls a toy using a tug/rope/string for at least 15 seconds.
+Dog pulls a toy using a tug/rope/string for at least 2 body lengths.

 Cover